kihyunnn/pdf2markdown_docker/README.md

 > 📖 **한국어**: [README-ko.md](./README-ko.md) | **日本語**: [README-ja.md](./README-ja.md)

 A powerful Next.js application that converts PDF files to Markdown using Mistral AI's OCR capabilities.
-This project supports both Vercel cloud deployment and self-hosted Docker deployment.
+This project is designed for **self-hosted Docker deployment** with local file storage.

 ## 📖 About This Project

 This is a modified version of [pdf2md](https://github.com/link2004/pdf2md) by riku ogawa, enhanced with:

 - 🐳 **Docker deployment support** with nginx proxy
-- 📁 **Local file storage** (alternative to Vercel Blob)
+- 📁 **Local file storage** (replaces cloud storage dependency)
 - 🔧 **Nginx Proxy Manager compatibility**
 - 🛡️ **Production-ready security configurations**
 - 📊 **Monitoring and backup capabilities**